Peter Beale (British Army officer): Later life

 Upon leaving the British Army, Beale joined the British Red Cross as their Chief Medical Adviser.
 He held the post from 1994 to 2000.
 He was president of the Old Felstedian Society between 1998 and 2001, and the Army Officers Golf Society from 2001 to 2005.

-Personal life
+Personal life and death

 In 1959, Beale married Julia Mary Winter, a fellow doctor.
 Together they had four sons and two daughters.
 One of the daughters predeceased her father.
 One of their sons is the actor Sir Simon Russell Beale.
 In 2001, he married for a second time to Mary Elisabeth Williams, who has a daughter.

+Beale died from complications of surgery on 15 April 2026, at the age of 92.